banner

 Starting InputDispatcher#

-In the start method of InputDispatcher, an InputThread thread is created, passing in two function pointers: dispatchOnce and mLooper->wake.
+In the start method of InputDispatcher, an InputThread thread is created, passing two function pointers: dispatchOnce and mLooper->wake.

 status_t InputDispatcher::start() {